OpenSchulCloud/schul_cloud_search_tests/README.rst

 The return code is zero (success) if all tests of all requests passed.
 If one test fails, it is a number greater than zero.

-Note that the defaults are
+Note that the defaults are as follows.
+The command in each line is the same.

 .. code:: shell

     python3 -m schul_cloud_search_tests.proxy http://localhost:8080/v1/search 8081 /v1/search
+    python3 -m schul_cloud_search_tests.proxy http://localhost:8080/v1/search 8081
+    python3 -m schul_cloud_search_tests.proxy http://localhost:8080/v1/search
+    python3 -m schul_cloud_search_tests.proxy

 Usage as Tests
 --------------